Lindenberg 30: Design

 The Lindenberg 30 is a recreational keelboat, built predominantly of fiberglass.
 It has a masthead sloop rig, a near-plumb stem, a reverse transom, an internally mounted spade-type rudder and a fixed fin keel.
 It displaces 6900 lb and carries 3000 lb of ballast.

 The design has a hull speed of 6.96 kn.

 Operational history

-A MORC series was sailed at St Petersburg, Florida from 22-26 October 1979 with a fleet of 54 boats.
+A MORC series was sailed at St Petersburg, Florida from 22 to 26 October 1979 with a fleet of 54 boats.
 The races were reported in January 1980's Yachting magazine, which noted that overall, "second in division one was Paul Lindenberg's prototype 30-footer, Wavelength, with Mark Ploch of Ulmer Sails at the helm.
 Although not having the highest rating in the series, Lindenberg appeared to have the fastest boat and easily won every race boat for boat."
 Wavelength won the first, second and fourth races on uncorrected time and finished fifth in the MORC racing series.